flutter/website/src/docs/development/ui/advanced/slivers.md

 You can use slivers to achieve custom scrolling effects, such as elastic scrolling.

+For a free, instructor-led video workshop that also uses DartPad, check out the following video about using slivers:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/YY-_yrZdjGc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Resources

-For information on implementing fancy scrolling effects in Flutter, see the following resources:
+For more information on implementing fancy scrolling effects in Flutter, see the following resources:

 <dl markdown="1">